alperin financial center

 Surrounding the lab on three sides is a massive 107-foot-long Rise Vision ticker showing a constant stream of stock values fed from the New York Stock Exchange.
-Mounted on the lab’s walls are four 57-inch LCD screens are mounted on the walls -- each displaying a mix of regional, national, and international financial news and stock quotes, along with internal messages.
+Four 57-inch LCD screens are mounted on the walls -- each displaying a mix of regional, national, and international financial news and stock quotes, along with internal messages.

 The lab has a dozen Bloomberg terminals, which make financial analysis and portfolio management accessible at the highest levels to Kania School students and faculty.
 The exposure to the nuances of real-time and historical fluctuations in the values of an array of investment options – from stocks and bonds to currencies and derivatives – brings the theories of investment into living color.